-The mobile device market is growing at breakneck speeds.
-This expansion is fueling record demand for mobile application developers.
-As smartphones, tablets and wearables continue to change the way we communicate, do business and access entertainment, the demand for new apps will continue to rise as devices become more capable and an increasing number of traditional businesses go mobile.
-The rapid growth of the mobile space is creating a host of employment opportunities for both corporate and freelance application developers.
+The mobile device market is growing at breakneck speeds, fueling record demand for mobile application developers.
+As smartphones, tablets, and wearables continue to permeate our lives, the need for new apps will rise as devices become more capable and many traditional businesses go mobile.
+The rapid growth of the space is creating a host of job opportunities for both internal and freelance developers.

-According to IT hiring managers and recruiters, the demand for talented mobile application developers still far exceeds the supply.
-Some of the most popular industries hiring mobile app developers include health care, video game studios, marketing firms that aim to build branded apps for clients, media firms that recognize mobile as a powerful content distribution channel, government agencies and financial institutions that want to bring their core services to mobile users, software development companies and real estate agencies.
+According to IT hiring managers and recruiters, the demand for talented mobile application developers still exceeds the supply.
+Popular industries hiring mobile app developers include healthcare, game design studios, marketing firms, media producers, government organizations, financial institutions, and real estate agencies.

-The job market for mobile application developers is expected to skyrocket by 22% from 2020 through 2030, creating tens of thousands new positions and heralding one of the decade's largest increases for any occupation.
-The lion's share of job opportunities will be in Android and iOS app development, as these giants now represent 99% of mobile devices used nationwide.
+The job market for mobile application developers will skyrocket by 26% from 2022 through 2032, creating tens of thousands of new positions and heralding one of the decade's most significant increases for any occupation.
+The lion's share of job opportunities will be in Android and iOS app development, as these giants now represent 99% of mobile devices in the US.

 Frequently Asked Questions

-Tech insiders answer common questions from people considering the mobile app developer career path.
+Tech insiders answer common questions from prospective mobile application developers.